prakhar1989/docker-curriculum/README.md

 > Note: If `pip install` is giving you permission denied errors, you might need to try running the command as `sudo`.

 Looks great doesn't it?
 The next step now is to create an image with this web app.
-As mentioned above, all user images are based off a base image.
+As mentioned above, all user images are based off of a base image.
 Since our application is written in Python, the base image we're going to use will be [Python 3](https://hub.docker.com/_/python/).
 More specifically, we are going to use the `python:3-onbuild` version of the python image.

 What's the `onbuild` version you might ask?